 Where to stay in Rome

 You won’t find shortage of good places to stay in Rome.
-I recommend getting a room in the historic center for easy access to all the attractions and so that you don’t have to rely on public transportation too much.
+I recommend getting a room in the historic center for easy access to all the attractions and so that you don’t have to rely on public transportation too much when you have one week in Rome.
 Ottaviano is perfect if you want easy access to the Vatican; Esquilino is best if you are looking for a budget friendly option; and Monti is close to the Colosseum.

 These are some accommodation options in Ottaviano:

 - Polinari Rooms – a nice small hotel with spacious comfortable rooms at 5 minutes from the Vatican Museums.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Town House 57 – a nice guest house with clean, modern rooms at easy distance from Vatican Museums.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - My Bed Vatican Museum – the closest place to the Vatican Museums with beautiful clean rooms.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Chester Suites – plush rooms in a great location.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 These are some accommodation options in Esquilino:

 - Hotel Tito Rome – right by the train station.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Charm of Rome – a small hotel near Vittorio Emanuele square.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 These are some accommodation options in Monti:

 - Relais Monti – good rooms and excellent location.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Domus Romana Hotel – best for families, with nice big rooms.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 Guided tours of Rome